tonyngjichun/SOLAR/README.md

 <details>
 <summary><b>Testing with the extra 1-million distractors</b></summary></br>

-First, make sure that you have `resnet101-solar-best.pth_vecs_revisitop1m.pt` is properly downloaded in the main directory.
 If you decide to extract the descriptors on your own, you could run
 ```
 python3 -m solar_global.examples.extract_1m
 ```